coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 If you are using this approach you must be aware that you are using software from many untrusted sources with all the consequences that brings.

-- There is no guarantee (e.g. cryptographic signature) about what the image contains.
-- The approach only ensures through automation that it can be used to build the application.
-- The entire image creation and publication is automated (build on GitHub Actions, and served by Dockerhub), which means there are multiple systems that can be compromised, during and after publication.
 - Docker images are not deterministic.
 At build time, dependencies are fetched from third-party sources and installed.
 These dependencies could also contain malicious code.
+- The entire image creation and publication is automated (build on GitHub Actions, and served by Dockerhub), which means there are multiple systems that can be compromised, during and after publication.
+- Through automation we only ensure that the application can be build.

 ## More problems